profvjreddi/homepage/content/blog/phd-admissions-reality.md

 ## Understanding "Fit" - It's Not Keyword Matching

 Students often get confused and frustrated by the concept of "fit."
-Let's demystify what faculty actually mean by this.
+Here's what faculty actually mean by this.

 **What students think fit means:**

 You look at a professor's website, see they work on ML systems, notice that's also your interest, and think "Perfect fit!"
-This is like saying "We both like pizza, so we should get married."
-There's a lot more to it.
+But shared keywords are just the starting point.
+True fit involves many more factors.

 **What fit actually means:**